Bio World | Curiosities | Sustainability

 Preserving soil quality is one of the key actions to safeguard life on planet Earth and promote a reduction in CO2 emissions, as numerous studies show.
 One way to do this is to protect biodiversity, which is closely linked tofood production, human health, pollution and climate change.

-Agriculture becomes primary and so do all human activities aimed at “capturing” co2 by reducing environmental impact and leading to diminishing negative effects.
+Agriculture takes on a central role, along with all human activities aimed at “capturing” CO2, reducing environmental impact and mitigating its negative effects.

 But what does a healthy soil consist of?